macshaughnessy3/PAWS/Hardware/README.md

 ### Circuit Diagram

-Below is a Circuit Diagram that details the connectionion of the circuits above.
+Below is a Circuit Diagram that details the connection of the circuits above.

 ![Circuit Diagram](/Assets/Hardware%20images/Circuit%20Diagram.png)